 Come early, stay late, repeat.

-The Festival Pass and Film Club provides you preferred access to all Festival screenings, talks, events, etc. Just show up, flash your pass and you’re in.
+The Festival Pass and Film Club provide preferred access to all PCFF screenings, talks and events.
+Show up, flash your pass and you’re in.
 Just remember you need to reserve your seats in advance for our screenings in the Philanthropy Theatre.
-The Festival Pass is transferable, so if you don’t think you can make all the Plaza Classic’s events and screenings, share it with friends!
-See all the perks that come with your pass in the Pass/Tickets Tab of this site.
+The Festival Pass is transferable, so if you can’t make all the Plaza Classic’s events and screenings, share it with friends!
+See all the perks that come with your pass in the Tickets & Passes tab on this site.

-For those joining us from out of town (or locals that want to totally immerse themselves) - stay at the Camino Real Hotel (just across the street from the festival site).
-See our Getting Here page for more information on the Camino Real’s room rates and discounts for festival attendees.
+For those joining us from out of town — or locals that want to totally immerse themselves — stay at the Camino Real Hotel (just across the street from the festival site).
+See our Accommodations page for more information.

-Everything.
-Each Pass-holder will receive a copy of a commemorative program on The Plaza Theatre, preferred access to all screenings (so you can pick your favorite seat) as well as invitations to:
+Each Pass holder will receive a copy of a commemorative program on the Plaza Theatre, preferred access to all screenings (so you can pick your favorite seat), a chance to reserve seats in advance for Philanthropy Theatre events, a jump-the-line perk and invitations to:

-Feel free to loan your pass to a friend, or anyone else that can use it.
-The Pass is fully transferable and is your ticket for admission (no matter whose neck it’s hanging around).
+Yes.
+Feel free to loan your pass to a friend, family member or anyone else who can use it.
+The Festival Pass is fully transferable and is your ticket for admission (no matter whose neck it’s hanging around).

 Please note: The Plaza Theatre is a historical landmark and our staff will make sure all attendees respect this remarkable venue.